qinfengxuanyun/STAA/README.md

-# A Sparse transformer for imaging-genetic association analysis of Alzheimer's disease and brain aging
+# A Sparse transformer for imaging genetic association analysis of Alzheimer's disease and brain aging

-Source codes for the paper "A Sparse transformer for imaging-genetic association analysis of Alzheimer's disease and brain aging".
+Source codes for the paper "A Sparse transformer for imaging genetic association analysis of Alzheimer's disease and brain aging".

 ## Task Overview